Welcome to the website of St. Peter’s Church, Formby.

 After school club for children in Years 3 to 6 of primary school.
 It is called “The Fishy” reminding us of St Peter’s job as a fisherman.

-There will be a varied programme including; Bible stories through drama and creative reading, Games, Activity sheets, Craft and Singing.
+There is a varied programme including; Bible stories through drama and creative reading, Games, Activity sheets, Craft and Singing.

 The Club meets after school during term time in St Peter’s Church Hall, Paradise Lane, on Wednesdays from 3.15pm – 4.10pm .